Jean-Marie Higiro

 Jean-Marie Vianney Higiro (born c.
-1945) was the Director of the Rwandan Information Office (ORINFOR), a government corporation that run Radio Rwanda, Rwandan Television and state controlled media in the Republic of Rwanda.
+1945) was the Director of the Rwandan Information Office (ORINFOR), a government corporation that ran Radio Rwanda, Rwandan Television and state controlled media in the Republic of Rwanda.

 Early life

 Higiro was born in Rwanda under Belgian rule in 1945.
 He matriculated at the National University of Rwanda.
 Later, he studied abroad in North America, graduating with a Ph.D. in Radio-Television-Film from the University of Texas at Austin.